Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Flatten it out, get the walls squared, and then we gotta brace and frame it for the pour.
 And tie in all the [rebar] too."

-"The...pour."
+"The... pour."

 "Yeah!
-We’re gonna...uh, you folks don’t have it yet.
-Kinda like...wet stone.
+We’re gonna... uh, you folks don’t have it yet.
+Kinda like... wet stone.
 Mud.
 Mud that goes hard….like clay, but you don’t have to bake it!"

 Vemik looked in the pit, it was more of a trench, really.
 As deep as he was tall, twice as long on each side as his arms’ outstretched span.